Change in Ownership: Does It Affect Bonus Payments Under New Management?

 Dear Colleague,

-16. Special provisions with respect to certain establishment—
+Special provisions with respect to certain establishments

-this Act, the employees of such establishment shall be entitled to be paid bonus under this Act in accordance with the provisions of sub-section (1A), (1B) and (1C)
+(1) Where an establishment is newly set up, whether before or after the commencement of this Act, the employees of such establishment shall be entitled to be paid a bonus under this Act in accordance with the provisions of sub-sections (1A), (1B), and (1C).

-Explanation I. – For the purpose of sub-section (1), an establishment shall not be newly set up merely by reason of a change in its location, management, name or ownership.
+Explanation I: For the purpose of sub-section (1), an establishment shall not be newly set up merely by reason of a change in its location, management, name, or ownership.

 umakanthan53

-In addition to what Dr.Sivakumar has stated, I would cite the judgement of the Supreme Court in Central Inland Water Transport Corporation Ltd v.
-Their Workmen ( 1975 AIR 1639 ) in support of his answer and would request the poster to go through the judgment for further clarification.
+In addition to what Dr. Sivakumar has stated, I would cite the judgment of the Supreme Court in Central Inland Water Transport Corporation Ltd v.
+Their Workmen (1975 AIR 1639) in support of his answer.
+I would request the poster to go through the judgment for further clarification.

 saswatabanerjee

-Other than that, the company continues to exist and a new entity has not been created.
-So you can not be considered a new establishment.
+Other than that, the company continues to exist, and a new entity has not been created.
+So you cannot be considered a new establishment.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute